Gavh2909/NOTES-QUESTIONS/JAVA/JavaIQ.md

 SPRING :

-1. What is Dependency injection?
+### 1. What is Dependency injection?
+- involves injecting dependencies into components,
+- promoting loose coupling.
+- TYPES: Construcotr, Setter, Field Injection.
+- @Autowired, @Qualifier, @Resource facilitate DI.
+- XML conf is alternative
+- Benefits : 1.
+Loose coupling  2.
+Testability,  3.
+Flexibility abd adherence to best practices.
+- Spring IOC container manages object creation and dependency injection.

-2. Solid principles?
+### 2. Solid principles?
+- set of design principles that aim to create more maintainable, scalable, and flexible software.
+- widely used in OOP.

+  #### 1. Single Responsibility Principle(SRP):
+  - a class should have only one reason to change.
+  - one responsibility.
+  - promotes maintainability and readability.
+  #### 2. Open and Closed Principle;
+  - should be open for extension but not for modification.
+  - encourages use of interfaces, abstract classes, and polimorphism.
+  ### 3. LISKOV Substituiton Principle:
+  ### 4. Interface Segregation Principle:
+  ### 5. Dependency Inversion Principle:

-3. How Singleton design pattern coulb be breck?
+### 3. How Singleton design pattern coulb be breck?
+- Singleton design pattern intended to ensure that a class has only one object and prvides global point of access tp that object.
+  #### How to break:
+  #### Reflection:
+  - using Java reflection , it's possible to maccess the private constructor of a singleton class and creating enw instances.
+  #### Serialization and Deserialization:
+  - If singleton class is serializable deserializing an object can create a new instance.
+  #### Multithreading:
+   - im MT env, if the singleton instance is not properly synchronized during creation, it may lead to creation of multiple instances.

-4. Step we have to for saving data in DB using PostAPI[postmapping]?
+### 4. Step we have to for saving data in DB using PostAPI[postmapping]?
+- 1. configure DB connection in 'application.properties' file.
+  2. Create entity class. @Entity @Id @GeneratedValue(strategy=GenerationType.AUTO)
+  3. create Repository interface extends JpaRepository<EntityName, Primary_Key_Datatype> -->
+  4. Create service class --> @Service --> create method to save the data --> Inject Repository here only
+  5. Create controller--> @postmapping -->inject service bean -->save it
+  6. Test with postman

-5. Difference between POST and PUT?
+### 5. Difference between POST and PUT?
+- POST : Creating a new resource
+- Submitting form data.
+- Uploading file

+- PUT: update existing data.
+- Creating a new resource if it doesnot exit at the specified URL.

 6. PUT and PATCH difference?
+- Patch
+- Updating specific fields.
+- like updating only one field

-7. How do you find the second highest salary of employee?
+### 7. How do you find the second or nth highest salary of employee?
+   - SELECT DISTINCT salary
+     FROM employees
+     ORDER BY salary DESC
+     LIMIT 1 OFFSET (n-1);

-8. how to manage DB threads in spring?
+### 9. how to manage DB threads in spring?

-9. How to set limit for REST API?
+10. How to set limit for REST API?

-10. What is pool?
+11. What is pool?

-11. Resttemplate in springboot?
+### 12. Resttemplate in springboot?
+- RestTemplate is a class in sring framework that simplifies the process of making HTTP requests to remote services.

-12. How to implement cashing in sprboot?
+### 13. How to implement cashing in sprboot?
+- using @cashble @CachePut, @CacheEvict.
+- Caching --> technique used in computing to store and manage copies of freque=ntly accessed or computed data in order to improve the performance of apps.